bubdm/jerrycurl-1/README.md

 ```

 #### Accessor (controller) layer
-Accessors provide the bridge between the model and command/query layer by passing *input data* to an underlying `.cssql` file and returning the *output data* as either new objects (queries) or modifications to existing objects (commands).
+Accessors prepare *input data* for `@model` and executes an associated Razor query or command using one of its base methods.
+This invokes the MVC engine which in turn generates the final SQL statements, dispatches it to the database and returns its output as either a series of new `@result` objects (queries) or modifications to existing `@model` data (commands).
 ```csharp
 // Accessors/BlogsAccessor.cs
 public class BlogsAccessor : Accessor